davidcole1977/web-development-katas/rating-widget-kata.md

-> THIS IS WORK IN PROGRESS AND IS SIGNIFICANTLY FLAWED.
-PLEASE COME BACK LATER.

-# Rating Widget Kata
+# Movies rating widget kata

-> A web development kata that introduces TDD style development for Javascript web browser DOM interaction, and also introduces the concept of dummy test doubles and spies.
+> A web development kata that introduces TDD style development for Javascript web browser DOM interaction, and also introduces the concepts of dummy test doubles and spies.

 ## Kata Aims

-The main aim is to become comfortable with the idea of doing taking a TDD (Test-Driven Development) approach to Javascript that interacts with the browser DOM (Document Object Model) and also get an introduction to using spies and test double dummies.
-We'll do this by creating a simple five star rating HTML componenent: clicking any of the 'star' buttons will cause the corresponding number of stars to become highlighted and call a function that could be used to communicate the state of the rating component.
+The main aim is to become comfortable with the idea of doing taking a TDD (Test-Driven Development) approach to Javascript that interacts with the web browser DOM and also get an introduction to using dummy test doubles and spies in unit testing.

+We'll do this by creating a simple five star rating HTML & Javascript componenent / module – `MyRating`.
+Clicking any of the 'star' buttons will cause the corresponding number of stars to become highlighted and communicate the state to an external model that holds the ratings for a range of movies (or anything else ratable).

+We won't be doing any CSS in the kata.
+In fact we won't be looking at it in the browser at all – all development work will be done through unit tests.

-Please note that this kata does not necessarily encourage testing best practices, but rather aims to introduce some of the techniques you'll find useful in unit testing that involves the DOM.
+Please note that this kata does not necessarily demonstrate testing or development best practices, but rather aims to introduce some of the techniques you'll find useful in unit testing that involves the DOM.

 ## Before You Start

-* You'll need a Javascript testing framework and a Javascript library that will let you create spies.
-For testing code in the browser I tend to use [Karma](http://karma-runner.github.io/0.13/index.html) running on [Grunt](http://gruntjs.com/), but any testing framework that runs in the browser will do.
+* You'll need a Javascript testing framework that runs in the browser and a Javascript library that will let you create spies.
+For testing code in the browser I tend to use [Karma](http://karma-runner.github.io/0.13/index.html) with [Mocha](http://mochajs.org/) running on [Grunt](http://gruntjs.com/), but any unit testing framework that runs in the browser will do.
 If you're new to unit testing and build tooling, you might find it easier to get started with [QUnit](https://qunitjs.com/).
 For the spies, [Sinon.js](http://sinonjs.org/) is highly recommended.
 * You should have a basic level of familiarity with [test-driven development](https://msdn.microsoft.com/en-us/library/aa730844(v=vs.80).aspx) and unit testing.
 * Try to allow around an hour for the kata.
 Depending on your level of expertise you might not get the whole kata finished in an hour, but you should certainly make good progress.
-* Repeat the kata as often as you like – experiment with different ways to write tests and reach a solution.
+* If you repeat the kata, try skipping straight to step 4 and experiment with different ways to write tests and solve the kata.
+You could also try removing all tests apart from those you wrote for step 4 and then refactor your previous solution to work in a different way while still passing the tests.

 ## Kata Rules

-* Use a strict [test-driven development](https://msdn.microsoft.com/en-us/library/aa730844(v=vs.80).aspx) approach.
+* Use a strict test-driven development approach.
-* Don't read ahead – complete each step before looking at what's involved in the next task.
+* Don't read ahead – complete each step before looking at the next one.
 * Don't worry about input validation or sanitising, or edge cases – stick to the happy path.
 * If working in groups, programme in pairs.
 If you're new to pair programming, ping pong-style pairing is a good way to start: one person writes a failing test; the other person then writes the code that causes that test to pass then writes the next test.
 * None of your tests should need to simulate user interaction in the browser (eg. triggering events).
 If you find yourself needing to do this then you probably need to separate the function that handles user input from the event binding (see the example below).
+* Feel free to use jQuery or a similar library for DOM traversal, element selection and getting or setting element properties, but don't use the library for anything else.

 ```js
 // not so great: you'll need to trigger the event to test the function associated with the event handler